- Explosives Programs

 These classes are offered under Explosives Engineering and/or Mining Engineering, some through the regular catalog and some through Distance and Continuing Education.
 Most classes are only offered once a year to provide the maximum variety using the resources we have on hand and are steadily building.
 A tentative schedule of the classes is given in the class offerings document.

-For distance students in the MS program we have selected classes from other S&T programs that compliment the explosives curricula and can be used as electives.
+For distance students in the MS program we have selected classes from other S&T programs that compliment the explosives curricula and have been pre-approved for use as electives.

 5443/343 Subsurface Exploration (DE)